 The Mr. Formal shoot lasted about 10 hours, all to acquire enough footage to cut a great 30-second commercial and a longer 60-second version.
 Each shot setup was carefully planned, lighting discussed, camera moves coordinated, and ultimately shot many, many times for safety and for options in editing.
 As part of the creative process, lines are always changed or updated on production because of the talent actors bring to the table.
 For instance, we decided to have both Blonde and our femme fatale speak in British English for the fantasy sequence, once I learned both actors could pull off the accents.
 For the plot, the accents make sense, but I never scripted them because it wasn’t essential to the idea.
 It was a bonus, decided upon before we started the mansion location filming, but I think it added to the fantasy.

-With production completed, we send the Mr. Formal commercial to post-production in Los Angeles where our in-house editor will color correct the footage, assemble a rough cut, and work with our director (myself) to pick the best performance takes, finesse the visual style of the edits, and then ultimately send the picture-locked version to our composer.
+With corporate video production in Oregon completed, we send the Mr. Formal commercial to post-production in Los Angeles where our in-house editor will color correct the footage, assemble a rough cut, and work with our director (myself) to pick the best performance takes, finesse the visual style of the edits, and then ultimately send the picture-locked version to our composer.
 Though the piece is short, the handling of pre-production, production, and post-production runs much like a feature film with each element being carefully crafted and meticulously handled.
 Having written and directed my own feature film, projects like Mr. Formal are relatively simple undertakings but still require an immense amount of time given the short run time of the finished project.
-I look forward to having the opportunity to direct more creative work in the future through the company and to help other brands shine.
+I look forward to having the opportunity to direct more creative work in the future through our video production company and help other brands shine.